-Guests can also take in a showing of Ross Laird’s Winged Wonders Bird Show, feed a giraffe, make animal friends at the petting zoo, or talk with zoo keepers.
+Guests can also take in a showing of Ross Laird’s Winged Wonders Bird Show, feed a giraffe, make animal friends at the petting zoo, or talk with zookeepers.

 The mission of the zoo is to provide a fun, unique and up-close experience that strengthens the bond between people and wildlife, and there is no better way to see that than by visiting the Doris and Karl Falk Wildlife Education Center at the zoo.

-In the 1990s the zoo was renamed the Chaffee Zoological Gardens of Fresno in honor of its longtime director, Dr. Paul S. Chaffee, who recently passed away, and a year later the zoo’s entrance was extended to connect with the nearby Roeding Park Storyland and Playland attractions.
+In the 1990s, the zoo was renamed the Chaffee Zoological Gardens of Fresno in honor of its longtime director, Dr. Paul S. Chaffee, who recently passed away, and a year later.
+The zoo’s entrance was extended to connect with the nearby Roeding Park Storyland and Playland attractions.

-In 2009, a permanent “Stingray Bay” exhibit was opened, where visitors can actually pet them, as well as the “Tropical Treasures” exhibit, which features poison dart frogs and a sloth along with other species that include a Malayan tapir, Mexican red kneed tarantula, and a Red ruffed lemur to name a few.
+In 2009, a permanent “Stingray Bay” exhibit opened, where visitors can pet them, as well as the “Tropical Treasures” exhibit, which features poison dart frogs and a sloth along with other species that include a Malayan tapir, Mexican red kneed tarantula, and a Red ruffed lemur to name a few.

-In general, the Chaffee Zoo is a great place to spend the day with the family and there are several events throughout the year.
+In general, the Chaffee Zoo is a great place to spend the day with the family, and there are several events throughout the year.